SharathGa/data-shell/README.md

 Step 1 : This is written in local file.

-Step 2C : This is written in github.
+Step 2C : This is written in github again.